jackiehjm/stx-docs/doc/source/introduction/terms.rst

   All nodes are required to be connected to the management network.

 Node
-  A computer which is usually a server-class system.
+  A computer that is usually a server-class system.

 Node Interfaces
   All nodes' network interfaces can, in general, optionally be either:

   - Untagged single port.
-  - Untagged two-port LAG and optionally split between redudant L2 switches running vPC (Virtual Port-Channel), also known as multichassis EtherChannel (MEC).
+  - Untagged two-port LAG and optionally split between redundant L2 switches running vPC (Virtual Port-Channel), also known as multichassis EtherChannel (MEC).
   - VLAN on either single-port ETH interface or two-port LAG interface.

 OAM Network
-  The network on which all external StarlingX platform APIs are exposed, (i.e. REST APIs, Horizon web server, SSH, and SNMP), typically 1GE.
+  The network on which all external StarlingX platform APIs are exposed, (that is, REST APIs, Horizon web server, SSH, and SNMP), typically 1GE.

   Only controller type nodes are required to be connected to the OAM network.